W4995-AML/aml-spring2023-assignment3/README.md

 > Part 2 : [Optional to Submit] This assignment section covers content of applying unsupervised learning approaches.

+- Dataset : All the data files that are required to complete the assignment are posted on Courseworks -> Data Folder -> Assignment 3 (as file size > 25MB)

 ## Submission Instructions :

 - [x] Part 1 Mandatory Submission : You should submit a .pdf version of the notebook along with the .ipynb for a successful submission.
 Uploading .py file is optional.